Cacti/documentation/Variables.md

 > number of rows do not match when calculations are attempted, the results may
 > produce errors and invalid results.
 Please also be aware the aggregate
 > functions take more memory and processor power when used.
 Recommended minimum
-> of 64 megs memory limit for php when querying large ranges or graphs with a
+> of 64 megs memory limit for PHP when querying large ranges or graphs with a
 > large amount of aggregated data sources.

 ###### Example 15-3.
 Output in the following format, for 95th percentile: 42.58 mbit